 If you want to build a work culture in a remote team, you need to rethink all your processes – from recruiting all the way to project management.
 Here are a few strategies you can implement to achieve a great work culture in a remote environment:

 1. Recruit a remote team with the right skills

 First, you need to understand what attributes you want in your remote team.
 This will help you in assessing candidates in the recruiting process to ensure they are a culture-add and a culture-fit too.

 For a remote team, hire people who are autonomous, independent, and have strong collaboration skills.
 Experienced candidates may be more ideal because a fresh grad may need more hand-holding, which may not be possible in a remote setup.

-For those transitioning to a remote team due to the COVID-19 pandemic, you may not be onboarding remote employees who are new to the company, but rather transitioning your team to working from home.
+For those who had to transition to a remote team due to the COVID-19 pandemic, you might not have been onboarding remote employees who were new to the company, but rather transitioning your team to working from home.

 While you may not have vetted their remote working skills when you hired them, from working with them in person you already know they have the right skills to complete their tasks, communicate clearly, and contribute to the team.
 You can help make their transition to remote work as smooth as possible through effective training, so your team can continue being as productive as usual in their new environment.